crowjm/hetre85.github.io/_posts/2015-08-25-new-design.markdown

 layout: post
 title:  "New Design"
 date:   2015-08-25 20:32:13
-excerpt: Like a geocity rising from the ashes of an angelfire.
+excerpt: It looked pretty gnarly, like a 90's website had a dream about the future.
 ---

 ###Sometimes you need a UI designer.